 Atlanta, 1990: The MLB’s Braves are busy assembling a young nucleus of talent that will lead them to a record 14-straight division titles.
 A Southern hip-hop style is taking over the country with artists like Usher and TLC earning the city the nickname “The Motown of the South.”
 Atlanta-based cable news channel, CNN, pulled in 10 million viewers per night to watch Operation Desert Storm unfold live on America’s televisions.
-And in Midtown, the city’s most dense neighborhood, rests a public university of little fanfare—Georgia Tech– In 1990 the Georgia Tech Acceptance rate was 69% and it received 5,843 applicants.
+And in Midtown, the city’s most dense neighborhood, rests a public university of little fanfare—Georgia Tech– In 1990 the Georgia Tech Acceptance rate was 69% and it received 5,843 total applicants.

 Fast-forward to 2006, and the Braves dynasty was over, TLC had gone their separate ways, and CNN had been replaced as America’s top-rated news network and yet, the admit rate at Georgia Tech remained unchanged at 69%.
 Major increases to research expenditures and enrollment that began in the ‘90s finally started to pay dividends in the mid-aughts.
 From that point on, the school’s prestige rose as rapidly as the acceptance rate declined.
 By 2013, roughly half of applicants were accepted; the next year, only one-third.
-The 50,000+ vying for place in the Class of 2026 were accepted at just a 17% clip.
+The 50,000+ vying for a place in the Class of 2027 were accepted at just a 16% clip.
 Georgia Tech is now an elite school and those seeking to enter the College of Engineering or College of Computing face an admissions gauntlet almost as fierce as that of MIT, Caltech, and Carnegie Mellon—particularly if applying from out of state.

 All of this history perhaps serves to explain why there are few schools that applicants underestimate more than Georgia Tech in terms of selectivity.